johnnyboustany/Cave-Generation/README.md

 # Cave Generation

-This project is a real-time OpenGL scene viewer designed to showcase an interactive cave scene composed of an impressive 16,050 cubes.
-It also includes an efficient implementation of shadow mapping for all shadow-casting objects, with optimized edge smoothness achieved through Percentage-Closer Filtering (PCF), leading to a 75% improvement in visual quality.
+I created & developed this project alongside three classmates for my Fall 2022 Computer Graphics course.
+It includes a real-time OpenGL scene viewer designed to showcase an interactive cave scene that we generated using 16,050 cubes and a technqiue known as "perlin worms."

+*You can run the program and explore the cave and the various features we implemented using the GUI.*

 <p align="center">
     <img src="./assets/cavebanner.png" alt="" width="1000">